qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_documentation.rst

 ^^^^^^^^^^^^^^^^^^^^

     The inject-documentation node inserts the documentation into the generated documentation.
-This node is a child of the object-type, value-type and modify-function nodes.
+This node is a child of the :ref:`object-type`, :ref:`value-type` and :ref:`modify-function` nodes.

     .. code-block:: xml